ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-ive always had these feelings when i see something i always think is has a soul like the other day where i wanted to pick up water from the fridge I opened the fridge door and I saw 12 bottles of water side-by-side
+ive always had these feelings when i see something i always think is has a soul like the other day where i wanted to pick up water from the fridge I opened the fridge door and I saw 12 bottles of water side-by-side I reached out for one and as I was closing the fridge door, I hesitated